MMEDIT: A Unified Framework for Multi-Type Audio Editing via Audio Language Model: Introduction

 In contrast, \textbf{training-based frameworks} explicitly learn instruction-conditioned generation models from paired data.
 AUDIT~\cite{wang2023audit} pioneered this paradigm by training a latent diffusion model.
 Paissan \textit{et al.}~\cite{paissan2024audio} explored prompt interpolation and fine-tuning within the embedding space, while RFM-Editing~\cite{gao2025rfm} incorporated rectified flow matching to improve efficiency.
 Compared to training-free inversion, this paradigm offers better fidelity and faster inference speeds.

 Despite these advances, the progress of audio editing faces challenges in both \textbf{data resources} and \textbf{model design}.
-In terms of \textit{data}, real editing pairs are rarely available, and existing studies thus rely on small-scale or manually synthesized datasets to simulate editing operations.
-However, prior synthetic pipelines often adopt simple mixing strategies with limited event-level controllability, resulting in incomplete coverage of edit types, and therefore failing to reflect a comprehensive range of real-world manipulations.
+In terms of \textit{data}, real editing pairs are rarely available, hence existing studies rely on small-scale or manually synthesized datasets to simulate editing operations\cite{wang2023audit,jia2025audioeditor}.
+However, prior synthetic pipelines often adopt simple mixing strategies with limited event-level controllability, resulting in coverage of only basic edit types (i.e., addition and removal), and therefore failing to reflect a comprehensive range of real-world manipulations.
 The absence of an open and unified benchmark further exacerbates the challenge, leading to inconsistent evaluation and limited reproducibility across different studies.
 In terms of \textit{model design}, most existing works rely on text-only encoders to process instructions.
 The interaction between textual instructions and the source audio is limited to the cross-attention mechanism in the generation model.
 Yet in complex audio scenes, accurately editing a specific event entails not only interpreting the instruction but also locating the event within the source audio, a capability that text-only semantic encoders inherently lack.
 Consequently, such a decoupled, late-fusion design is often inadequate for achieving context-aware understanding of complex editing instructions.